 Finding the right audience

-The problem is, with so much data out there, where do you start?
+The problem is, with so much data out there, the starting block can also be a stumbling block.
 Not only do you need to find the right audience data, it also needs to be integrated into the most effective martech for your brand.

 Meeting modern design challenges

 It’s not a shock to learn that consumers prefer beautifully designed content.
-Speaking of Adobe research, I remember reading in a past report (“The State of Content”) that a key reason consumers switch devices or give up on content altogether is due to unattractive content.
+I remember a stat from a few years back from another Adobe report (“The State of Content”) that emphasized a key reason consumers switch devices or give up on content altogether is due to unattractive content.

-According to the research: “With only 15 minutes to consume content, 66% [of consumers] would prefer to view something beautifully designed vs. simple and plain.”
+According to that past research: “With only 15 minutes to consume content, 66% [of consumers] would prefer to view something beautifully designed vs. simple and plain.”

 Whether it’s the billboards we see on our daily commute or the smartphone that never leaves our side, we’re used to beauty in design.
 Anything less looks unprofessional to an increasingly sophisticated customer base.
 This is a problem for business owners.